otakustay/react-diff-view/README.md

 Once you can provide a `rawCodeOrLines` object (which can be a string, or an array of lines of code), there are many more utility function you can use to help organize hunks:

 - `{Hunk[]} expandFromRawCode({Hunk[]} hunks, {string|string[]} rawCodeOrLines, {number} start, {number} end)`: Create a hunk from source code slicing from `start` to `end`, then insert this hunk into `hunks`, merging with existing hunks are automatically done.
-- `{Hunk[]} addStubHunk({Hunk[]} hunks, {string|string[]} referenceRawCodeOrLines)`: This is an overload of `addStubHunk` function, once you provide the second `referenceRawCodeOrLines`, the stub hunk will only be appended when there are more code after the last hunk.
+- `{Hunk[]} addStubHunk({Hunk[]} hunks, {string|string[]} referenceRawCodeOrLines)`: This is an overload of `addStubHunk` function, once you provide the second `referenceRawCodeOrLines`, the stub hunk will only be appended when there is more code after the last hunk.
 - `{Hunk[]} expandCollapsedBlockBy({Hunk[]} hunks, {string|string[]} rawCodeOrLines, {Function} predicate)`: Iterate over all collapsed block (lines between 2 hunks) and expand those with `predicate` returns `true`.
 The `predicate` function receives `({number} lines, {number} oldStart, {number} newStart)` as arguments.

 ## Unsupported

 ### Wordwrap

-No, there isn't a wordwrap configuration, lines are automatically wrapped by default, and there is almost impossible to implement other wrap styles, unless we choose `table-layout: auto` which critically hit the performance.
+No, there isn't a wordwrap configuration.
+Lines are automatically wrapped by default, and it is almost impossible to implement other wrap styles, unless we choose `table-layout: auto` which critically hinders the performance.

-Any solutions of this issue are welcome.
+Any solutions for this issue are welcome.

 ### Test

-I don't really know how to test such a complicated and UI centric component, any helps are welcome.
+I don't really know how to test such a complicated and UI centric component, any help is welcome.

 ## Change Log